oracle-cne/ocne/doc/application-management/application-management.md

   #   resources: []
 ```

 You can view the configuration of an application using the catalog built into the CLI.
 This can be done without a running cluster.
 ```
+$ ocne application template --name grafana --catalog embedded | head
+rbac:
+  create: true
+  ## Use an existing ClusterRole/Role (depending on rbac.namespaced false/true)
+  # useExistingRole: name-of-some-(cluster)role
+  pspEnabled: true
+  pspUseAppArmor: true
+  namespaced: false
+  extraRoleRules: []
+  # - apiGroups: []
+  #   resources: []
 ```

 Templates can be edited directly if a default editor is configured.